Welcome to The Inexpensive Seismometer Project! See

 These pages describe my project to build simpler and less expensive amateur seismometers by using microprocessors and other new chips, such as switched capacitor filters.
 I have tried to provide links to much of the excellent information that is already on the web.
 And I have tried to fill in some of the gaps in the existing information.
 For instance:

-PROJECT STATUS: On December 05, 2005 I completed an improved design of my PCB, incorporated
+PROJECT STATUS: I have completed an improved design of my PCB, incorporated

 electromagnetic shielding.
 This improved my system noise floor by about 5x.
 Systems